agarciamontoro/leap-motion-project/README.md

 ![Elastic collision ecuation](https://upload.wikimedia.org/math/3/a/7/3a70e57f4a5cc0e5e0e11be153aa4b10.png)

 These equations can be simplified considering all ball masses equal to 1.
-This consideration does not affect the realism of the game, as all the billiard balls have the same mass and, measuring in the appopriate units, can be seen equal to 1.
+This consideration does not affect the realism of the game, as all the billiard balls have the same mass and, measuring in the appropriate units, can be seen equal to 1.

 On the other hand, for the simulation of the *friction*, just a simple **friction** coefficient has been considered.
 This coefficient slows down, in each frame, the module of the velocity of every ball.